openstack/placement/doc/source/upgrade/to-stein.rst

 #.
 Start up the new placement service.

 #.
-Restart your control plane and continue with the upgrade of the rest of the
+Restart your control plane services.
+If you are upgrading to Stein, continue
+   with the upgrade of the rest of the system.

-   system.
+#.
+Verify the content of the new service by using the osc-placement_ tool to
+   list resource providers, allocations and other resources in the service.

+#.
+Verify the integration of placement with the rest of your OpenStack
+   installation by creating and deleting a test server.

 #.
 At some point in the future you may remove the tables in the ``nova_api``
    database that were migrated to the ``placement`` database.